Government will rethink £27bn roads plan because of post-Covid ‘changes to travel’

 But the group is angry that the policy for major road schemes will not be suspended while the rethink announced by Mr Shapps takes place.
 The transport secretary said the review would be completed “no later than spring 2023”.

-Chris Todd, director of Transport Network Action, said the review vindicated the group’s efforts to get the government to “re-examine this outdated roads policy”.

-He added: “However, it won’t necessarily deliver the change needed.
-Without a suspension of the sections linked to climate change, while the review is carried out, carbon emissions will continue to be dismissed when assessing new roads.”
+Mr Todd added: “For the next two years, existing policy … will remain in force.
+It is simply unacceptable to refuse to suspend that.

+“We need a moratorium on all road-building until such a review is completed.
+Quite simply, we need the Department for Transport to stop making things worse.”

-Despite the announced review, the government has not committed to cut the £27bn sum for road building and road renewal as part of its Road Investment Strategy 2 (RIS2), set out in 2020.
+Despite the announced review, the government has made clear it has not committed to cutting the £27bn budgeted for road building and road renewal as part of its Road Investment Strategy 2 (RIS2), set out in 2020.

-“Without a cut to RIS2 funding and soon, the roads programme will continue pulling us in the wrong direction,” said Mr Todd.
-“Just talking about using our cars less is not enough to achieve change.”

 Transport Action Network recently launched a legal challenge against the RIS2 spending commitment on climate grounds.
 After a High Court hearing in June, the judgment is expected within weeks.